 Previously, I was a postdoc at FAIR Seattle and the University of Washington.
 I completed a PhD at UC Berkeley in the NLP Group and the Berkeley AI Research Lab, an M.Phil. at the Cambridge Computer Laboratory and a B.S. at the University of Arizona.

-Sponsorship: Our work has been supported by gifts from the Okawa Foundation, Google, Cisco Systems, Autodesk, and Open Philanthropy.
+Sponsorship: Our work has been supported by gifts from the Okawa Foundation, Google, Cisco Systems, Autodesk, Open Philanthropy, and Orby AI.

 Links: CV • Google Scholar • Twitter